ikasu93/Data-Science-Bias-Guideline/README.md

 ## Description
 ### Tagging
-To tag keywords, please use the Jupyter notebook tagging tool, in which you unlock:
+To tag keywords, please use the Jupyter notebook tagging tool, in which you unlock - First option:
+* Click on the "Activate/Deactivate" Button.

+Alternatively:
 1. "View" tab
 2. "Cell Toolbar"
 3. click on "Tags"